TritonDataCenter/manta/docs/user-guide/index.md

       added 1 input to e7711dda-caac-412f-9355-61c8006819ae
       hello,manta!!

-We can also do this is a reduce phase (using the `-r` flag).
+We can also do this as a reduce phase (using the `-r` flag).
 Reduce phases always run, even without keys.

     $ mjob create -o </dev/null -s /mantademo/public/hello-manta-node.js \
                   -r "node /assets/mantademo/public/hello-manta-node.js"